KFB Knitting – How To Make An Increase

 You can view the video tutorial on my YouTube channel here.

-For this sample below I cast on 12 stitches using 9mm/US 13 needles and super bulky yarn.
+For this sample swatch below I cast on 12 stitches using a 9 mm/US 13 size needle and super bulky yarn.

-You can however cast on any number of stitches while you practice this technique.
+You can however cast on any number of stitches while you practice this KFB knitting increase technique.

 - Step 1 – Insert your needle into the first stitch

-Insert your needle into the first knit stitch, as you would normally knit a stitch.
+Insert the tip of the right needle into the first knit stitch, as you would normally knit a stitch (on the right side of the fabric).

-Insert into the stitch with your right needle, wrap the yarn around the needle and place the needle to the front as if you are going to slide that stitch off. - Step 2 – Knitting into the second stitch
+Go to knit into the stitch with your right needle, wrap the yarn around the needle, and place the needle into the front loop as if you are going to slide that stitch off. - Step 2 – Knitting into the second stitch

-You will now go to knit that stitch and twist your needle round to push it into the back of the stitch on the left-hand needle.
+You will now go to knit that stitch and twist your needle around to push it into the back loop of the stitch on the left-hand needle.

 - Step 3 – Push The Needle Into The Back Of The Stitch

-You are first knitting into the front of the stitch, in the same way, you would normally go in to knit a stitch, then twisting and knitting into the back loop of the same stitch.
+You are first knitting into the front of the stitch on the left needle, in the same way, you would normally go in to knit a stitch, then twisting and knitting into the back loop of the same stitch (the back of the old stitch).

 - Step 4 – Finishing the increased stitch